jbroadway/docs/docs/2023.1/studio/how-tos/recording-and-live-streaming/how-to-get-content-out-of-flipside-studio/using-the-desktop-interface.md

 If you move your mouse over the window while in fullscreen, a notice will appear along the top that says _"Press Esc to exit fullscreen"_.

-## Recording video of whata you see on the Desktop Interface
+## Recording video of the Desktop Interface

 To record video of your Flipside Studio content, use any screen capturing software like [OBS Studio](https://obsproject.com/).